cartesi/rollups-node/docs/upgrade_to_1_5.md

 ```

 After the _History_ replacement is complete, one must update `CARTESI_CONTRACTS_HISTORY_ADDRESS` with the new _History_ address in the application configuration and proceed with the upgrade of the Cartesi Rollups Node as usual.
+More details about the release may be found in the [CHANGELOG](../CHANGELOG.md).

 Once the Cartesi Rollups Node is started, it will relay all existing inputs to be processed by the application, calculate the new epochs and send the respective claims to the new _History_ as a result, all based on the updated configuration.